 - Meets lets you have more structured conversations with clients.

-Yes, you can pull these features together yourself for free (see above).
-But it makes more sense to focus on the bigger picture and just fork over the $6 a month, at least for most folks.
+Yes, you can pull these features together yourself for free but it makes more sense to focus on the bigger picture and just fork over the $6 a month, at least for most folks.

 The Small Business

 G Suite Basics is a better fit for a small business.
 It lets you shift your IT requirements mostly onto Google’s shoulders, and it’s super easy because G Suite is ‘agnostic’ about operating systems and hardware.
 If you can use the internet, you have access to G Suite.
 Small businesses benefit from:

 - Internal collaboration through Meets and Docs.
 If several team members need to inspect documents, it’s a lot faster on a cloud-based solution like G Suite.

 - Data security solved.
 Google manages the security of everything you keep on G Suite apps.
 Because you have centralized control through the Admin dashboard, devices can be lost or employees can leave and your security isn’t compromised.